 - update your claim - if you’ve already applied for Child or Working Tax Credit

 To update a claim, just contact the Tax Credit Office - you don’t need to fill out a claim form.

 Tell the Tax Credit Office within 1 month of the birth so your claim can be backdated to the date of birth.
 If you don’t, your tax credits will only be backdated by 1 month from the date of your claim.

-Example: baby born 1 September
+Your baby is born 1 September.

 You tell the Tax Credit Office on 1 January so your tax credits get backdated to 1 December.

 If you’d told them by 1 October you’d be getting tax credits from 1 September.